matthewpalmer/matthewpalmer.github.io/_posts/2013-04-16-mad-men-season-6-episode-3-analysis-and-review.md

 Trudy has an awesome scene here and completely immasculates Pete, in a way that Betty or Megan would never do to Don, and I wonder how this will affect Pete's character.
 A great deal of foreshadowing comes into play with the close up of the blood-soaked rag; I sense an implosion or death of Pete's character.

-__"You're going to go to bed… you're going to realise… you don't know anything."__
+__"You're going to go to bed... you're going to realise... you don't know anything."__

 In the next scene Ed/Ted talks with Peggy about betraying Stan: "He's not your friend, he's the enemy."
 The theme of betrayal is made clear here, and links back to Don and the Doctor's relationship using dramatic irony.